 As we go through our day, this same Holy Spirit guides us, too.
-That means we don’t have to go it alone or hope we’re getting it right.
+That means we don’t have to do it alone or hope we’re getting it right.

 No, the Holy Spirit leads us into all truth and protects us: “Guard the good deposit that was entrusted to you—guard it with the help of the Holy Spirit who lives in us.”
 (2 Timothy 1:14)

-After all, the gift of the Holy Spirit to us believers reminds us that we can truly trust God.
+After all, the Holy Spirit’s gift to us believers reminds us that we can truly trust God.

 When we face a difficult world each day, we can sometimes wonder if God even cares.
 Why do bad things happen?
 Where is God when I need Him?

-Even in the midst of turmoil, God sticks with us and uses those challenges to shape us.
+Even in turmoil, God sticks with us and uses those challenges to shape us.
 When we understand that, our perspective completely flips.

-No longer do we see our setbacks as failures; we see them as moments when God, as our loving Father, works on us.
+No longer do we see our setbacks as failures.
+We see them as moments when God works on us as our loving Father.